Great Britain at the Olympics: Polo

 Great Britain was one of four teams to compete in the debut of Olympic polo.
-Three of the five teams had British players, and those three teams took both the top two places and split the third place with the Mexican team.
+Three of the five teams had British players and took both the top two places and split the third place with the Mexico.
 Great Britain would be the only team to play in all five of the Olympic polo tournaments, with no other nation appearing more than three times.
 The nation took gold and two silvers in 1908, when only British teams competed.
 Facing international competition in 1920, the British side won.
 The 1924 tournament resulted in a bronze medal for Great Britain, while the team took silver in 1936.
-In international play, the Great Britain team had an overall record of 5–3 (semifinal and final wins in 1920, a 2–2 record the 1924 round-robin, and a first-round win and final loss in 1936).
+In international play, the Great Britain team had an overall record of 5–3 (semifinal and final wins in 1920, a 2–2 record the 1924 round-robin and a first-round win and final loss in 1936).
 There were 2 games in 1908 pitting teams from Great Britain against each other, necessarily resulting in a 2–2 record that year.
-The mixed teams in 1900 had records of 3–0, 1–1, and 0–1, though both losses (and, of course, therefore two of the wins) were against each other.
+The mixed teams in 1900 had records of 3–0, 1–1 and 0–1, though both losses (and, of course, therefore two of the wins) were against each other.